HCL-TECH-SOFTWARE/connections-doc/v8-cr2/connectors/admin/t_ms_teams_config_azure_app.md

 ## Create the Azure bot and app registration {#section_pd1_rrf_vnb .section}

-1. Log in as the Microsoft Teams administrator.
+1. Log in as the AD administrator with sufficient rights to create applications, for example Application Developer or Application Administrator.

+    !!! note

+        For details on the permissions required by the administrator, refer to [Azure AD built-in roles](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference) in the Microsoft documentation.

 2. Navigate to Microsoft Teams and in the navigation, select the **Apps catalog** and find the Developer Portal app from Microsoft.
 Add this app if needed and open it.
 3. In the top navigation of the app, select **Tools**.
 4. Choose **Bot Management**, and click the **+ New Bot** button.